February 19, 2026 — Andrew Mountbatten-Windsor arrested | CNN

-• King Charles III said he learned of the arrest “with the deepest concern” and stressed that “the law must take its course.”
-Andrew is the first senior British royal to be arrested in nearly 400 years.
+• King Charles III has expressed his “deepest concern” about the case and stressed that “the law must take its course.”
+Andrew, who spent a decade as UK trade envoy, is the first senior British royal to be arrested in nearly 400 years.

 • Police previously said they were reviewing claims that Andrew shared sensitive information with convicted sex offender Jeffrey Epstein while serving as envoy.